centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 2. ivar [variants](https://andersen-lab.github.io/ivar/html/manualpage.html) - this calls the variants - the output of the samtools mpileup command is piped `|` directly into ivar
 	* -p S1_variants = prefix with which to name the output file
 	* -r ../Refs/sars2_ref.fasta = the reference file name, iVar needs it this time
+	* Note, by defauly ivar variants applies a quality filter of q20  (can vary via -q), and a minimum read depth of 1 (can vary via -m), when reporting variants

 If you list the directory contents you should see our new output file S1_variants.tsv (a tab separated text file).